 - What do you need to bring to your appointment?
 Your passport, your authorization letter (that laminated one) and a credit card or debit card because you’ll need to pay €300.
 It may take time, so you’ll want to bring your phone or a book as well.

 - What happens?
 They’ll check your details, take your photo and fingerprints and issue you a GNIB card.
 It could take an hour after processing to get your card.

 - What is it?
-A unique letter/number sequence for you.
-You’ll use your PPS Number (PPSN) at any job you work at.
-You need your PPSN to get paid, to file your taxes, and for various social services.
+A unique letter/number sequence for you (my fellow Canadians can think of it as a SIN card and my American friends can think of it as a SSN).
+You’ll use your PPS Number (PPSN) for any job you work at.
+You’ll need your PPSN to get paid, to file your taxes, and for various social services.
 You also need this number to apply for your tax credit, so you don’t have to pay emergency tax (41%).